TianLangHin/Y2024_TreeSearching/README.md

 * A representation of Chess using bitboards (particularly magic lookups), defined in `chess.rs`.
 * A representation of a uniform game tree of constant branching factor 2, and has randomly assigned node values based on the `rand_chacha` crate, defined in `uniform_2b_wide.rs`.
 * A representation of a uniform game tree with node values assigned by the `unordered-independent` scheme as used in Muszycka and Shinghal (1985), using the `rand_chacha` crate in conjunction with the Fisher-Yates Shuffle, defined in `hypothetical_tree.rs`.

+## Main Program

+The driver code in `src/main.rs` tests each of the game tree topologies with each of the six algorithms, and the final 24 entries are averaged results of 1,000,000 test cases for each of the 24 settings that Muszycka and Shinghal (1985) test.
+For each setting, the average number of leaf nodes evaluated and average time used is outputted, with resolutions at milliseconds, microseconds and nanoseconds.